Rob Hood: Shades series (2001)

 The Shades series is a quartet of young adult novels all published in 2001.
 Consecutive books in the series finish with the first chapter of the following novel.
 The series comprises Shadow Dance, Night Beast, Ancient Light and Black Sun Rising.
 The novels feature teenagers who have been drawn into a shadow world feared by ordinary humans.

 The first three books are set in a cliffside community based on Hood's Wollongong home, while the fourth book is set in Egypt.
 The genesis for the Shades series came from a serendipitous encounter with an acquisitions editor at the book launch of Hood's novel Backstreets, who had already worked with Hood on that novel and some of his children's fiction.
 While viewing a poster for Animorphs at the event, the editor expressed an interest in seeing a proposal for a young adult horror series.
 Hood formulated this and sent it to her.
 Receiving the proposal favourably, she assisted Hood in preparing the pitch for her marketing department and the contract was offered solely on the basis on this conceptual material.

 Hood's original idea for the series came from a desire to explore a supernatural concept differing from familiar and frequently used tropes such as vampires and the undead.
 While he started with ideas relating to ghosts and the dead that are not quite dead, further work lead to him envisaging a realm of shadows, reflecting concepts more familiar to science fiction, such as alternative dimensions and dark matter.
 He then created an original mythology based on these ideas, although he also drew upon aspects of ancient Egyptian, Knights Templar and other mythologies.
 This connected with the publisher's desire to avoid an obviously horror-based scenario.
 He was nominated for a 2002 Ditmar for Professional Achievement for the Shades series.

 Fragments of a Broken Land: Valarl Undead (2013)

 In 2013 Borgo/Wildside Press published Hood's dark epic fantasy novel Fragments of a Broken Land: Valarl Undead.
 The novel won the 2014 Ditmar Award for Best Novel.

 Children's fiction

 Hood has written fifteen children's books.
-His Creepers series of horror tales for children, written in collaboration with Bill Condon, ran to nine volumes and was published in Australia from 1996-97 by Hodder Headline.
+His Creepers series of horror tales for children, written in collaboration with Bill Condon, ran to nine volumes and was published in Australia from 1996 to 1997 by Hodder Headline.
 The series includes: Ghoul Man, FreakOut!, Loco-Zombies, Slime Zone, Bone Screamers, Rat Heads, Brain Sucker (written entirely by Condon), Humungoid, and Feeding Frenzy.
 UK editions were published by Wolfhound Press, Dublin in 1998.